zakali22/iGallery/README.md

 # A MERN stack photo searching web app with Authentication

-~ Features:
+**Features** :

-// React/Redux with redux-persist
+- React/Redux with redux-persist
-// MongoDB database
+- MongoDB database
-// RESTful API's using Node/Express
+- RESTful API's using Node/Express

-~ Images are served using the Unsplash API
+_Images are served using the Unsplash API_